PanK0/TalkingChalks/Demo/README.md

 If the device is found, then the Gateway assigns it the requested profile.

+Data are forwarded to the cloud.

 TODO : the audio track title corresponding to the profile is forwarded to the device so it can play the file.

-TODO : data are forwarded to the cloud.

 ***